 1851 ~ Fr.
 Doroteo Ambris, a young priest who came as seminarian from Mexico, first comes out from Monterey and then takes up residence at San Antonio.
 A few Indian families live at the Mission with him.

-1863 ~ On May 31, the U.S. Land Commission formally returns Mission property to the Church.
+1862 ~ On May 31, the U.S. Land Commission formally returns Mission property to the Church.
 San Antonio received title to 33 acres.
-The degree is signed by Abraham Lincoln.
+The degree is signed by office of Abraham Lincoln.

 1882-83 ~ Fr.
 Ambris dies at the Mission and is buried in the sanctuary of the Church.
 The Mission is abandoned.
 Tiles are taken from the roof.
 Exposed to the weather, the walls crumble.
 Only the walls of the church itself still stand, along with the brick façade and the row of brick arches along the front corridor.

 1903-08 ~ The California Landmark League rebuilt parts of the church walls and covered it with a wooden roof.
 An earthquake in 1906 destroyed much of what they had done, but the project was begun over again.
 A local Indian family, the Encinales, assisted in the restoration.